Chart Color Schemes

 Brighton features high concentrations of lone person households, with a higher-than-average median household size

 Family households account for 66.7% of all households, including 26.7% couples with children, 30.4% couples without children, and 8.8% single parent families.
-Non-family households make up the remaining 33.3%, with lone person households at 30.3% and group households comprising 3.0%.
-The median household size is 2.3 people, larger than the Greater Adelaide average of 2.2.
+Non-family households constitute the remaining 33.3%, with lone person households at 30.3% and group households comprising 3.0%.
+The median household size is 2.3 people, which is larger than the Greater Adelaide average of 2.2.

 Frequently Asked Questions - Households